Ian McCaskill: Career

-McCaskill was known for his soft-spoken demeanor, and his presentation style was widely imitated, including by the satirical comedy show Spitting Image and by impersonator Rory Bremner.
-He was one of the weathermen mentioned on the novelty song "John Kettley Is a Weatherman".
+McCaskill was known for his soft-spoken demeanor, and his presentation style was widely imitated, including by the satirical comedy show Spitting Image and by impersonator Rory Bremner, both of which he appreciated.
+He was one of the weathermen mentioned on the novelty song "John Kettley Is a Weatherman" by A Tribe of Toffs in 1988.
+In 1998, McCaskill helped the Post Office launch a range of six new insurance policies, and appeared in a comedic television advertisement for BT pay phones set in Brighton.
+He read the weather in a guest role for two weeks on the ITV breakfast franchise GMTV in lieu of Simon Keeling in mid-1999, and in the same year, presented the BBC Two series The Essential Guide to the Weather.

-McCaskill worked as a motivational speaker, and appeared on the BBC Television shows MasterChef and on Have I Got News for You, as well as in a number of TV advertisements.
-He also participated in the first series of Celebrity Fit Club in 2002.